Power Line Communication and Sensing Using Time Series Forecasting: Supplementary Evaluation

-Our investigations in Section~\ref{sec:caseStudy} considered faults that are abrupt, i.e., occurring to their full extent at one instant of time.
-However, the cable may also be susceptible to an incipient fault, which is introduced gradually over time.
-We emulate such a condition by generating a $132$-day time sequence, where the incipient fault begins to develop on the $66$th day.
-We quantify the severity of the fault by $\gamma(t) \propto t$, where $t$ is time in seconds.
-We scale the PUL serial resistance and PUL shunt conductance by a factor of $\gamma(t)$ between $0$ on the $66$th day to $2$ on the $132$nd day.
-We place the incipient fault on a cable section of $300$~m whose starting point is $100$~m from the transmitter PLC modem and use $L_1$ to generate our synthetic SNR data.
-We train the predictor using normal operating conditions, i.e., without the incipient fault, and then use ARIMA$(2,1,1)$ for time series forecasting.
-The resultant SMD for the generated incipient fault case is shown in Fig.~\ref{fig:SMD_IF}.
-The SMD plot shows spikes indicating a fault from the $66$th day onward and whose magnitude increases as time progresses.
-Naturally, the choice of the threshold determines how quickly an incipient fault can be detected and what is the false alarm rate that is sacrificed in the process.
-This decision would be made based on the operating scenario.
+Our investigations in~Section~\ref{sec:caseStudy} considered faults that are abrupt, i.e.,~occurring to their full extent at one instant of time.
+However, the~cable may also be susceptible to an~incipient fault, which is introduced gradually over time.
+We~emulate such a~condition by generating a~$132$-day time sequence, where the~incipient fault begins to develop on~the~$66$th day.
+We~quantify the~severity of the~fault after the~$66$th day by $\gamma(t) \propto t$, where $t$ is time in~seconds.
+We~{increase the~PUL serial resistance and PUL shunt conductance by a~factor of $\gamma(t)$ between $\gamma(t)=0$ on~the~$66$th day to $\gamma(t)=2$ on~the~$132$nd day.} We place the~incipient fault on a~cable section of $300$~m whose starting point is $100$~m from the~transmitter PLC modem, {i.e., PLM-1,} and use $L_1$ to generate our synthetic SNR data.
+We~train~the~predictor using normal operating conditions, i.e.,~without the~incipient fault, and~then use ARIMA$(2,1,1)$ for time-series forecasting.
+The~resultant SMD for the~generated incipient fault case is shown in~Figure~\ref{fig:SMD_IF}.
+The~SMD plot shows spikes indicating a~fault from the~$66$th day onward and whose magnitude increases as time progresses.
+Naturally, the~choice of the~threshold determines how quickly an~incipient fault can be detected and what the~FA rate is that is sacrificed in~the~process.
+This~decision would be made based on~the~operating~scenario.